SerhiiKyslovets/test-dragonkin/README.md

 ### How to run ###

 * $ npm install
 * $ bower install
 * $ gulp

 After that your project is going to run on localhost:9000

 ### How does it work? ###

-Gulp take files from src-folder, make some magic and put it into the dest-folder.
+Gulp take files from src-folder, compile it and serve from the dest-folder.

 ### Have a question? ###